Michael Ball: Recording work

 Ball is a concert artist: he tours frequently around the United Kingdom and has also performed concerts in Australia and the United States.
 He has also had success in the charts with his recording work.
 Since reaching Number 2 in the UK Singles Chart with "Love Changes Everything" from Aspects of Love, Ball had lesser success with follow up singles, but in the main has concentrated on releasing albums, all of which achieved gold status within weeks, and in the case of The Movies album in 1998, platinum in seven weeks (released 26 October, confirmed platinum status on 12 December).

 Ball represented the UK in the Eurovision Song Contest 1992 held in Malmö, Sweden, singing the song "One Step Out of Time", which finished second.
 The single reached number 20 in the UK, while an eponymous album released in the same year reached number 1.
 This began a run of top 20 albums released over the next two decades.
 In July 2006, Ball was a guest artist on Julian Lloyd Webber's album Unexpected Songs and in November of that year released a DVD containing all the best songs from his Live in Concert DVDs.
 This is split into five sections: Musicals, Love Songs, Personal Favourites, Party Time, and Unplugged.
 The DVD also included a brand new "Unplugged" session which Ball recorded especially with four other musicians in the studio.
 It was released on 20 November 2006.
 Ball took part in many promotional activities at the end of the 2006 to coincide with the release of his album One Voice.
 This involved singing the song "Home" on ITV's GMTV, This Morning, and the BBC One programme The Heaven and Earth Show, hosted by Gloria Hunniford.

 A new compilation album entitled Michael Ball: The Silver Collection was released in July 2007, along with the DVD version of his 1995 film England My England.
 Towards the end of 2007, Ball recorded his 15th solo album for release on 15 October of that year.
 The album features songs all written by Burt Bacharach and is entitled Back to Bacharach.
 It was released along with a performance DVD of his 2007 tour, One Voice Live, filmed at London's Hammersmith Apollo.
 Promotional activities took place throughout October and November 2007 for these releases including appearances on Friday Night with Jonathan Ross and Loose Women.

 In February 2013, Ball released his album "Both Sides Now" featuring the song "Fight the Fight" from Tim Rice's new musical From Here to Eternity.

-In November 2014 Ball released his new album, "If Everyone Was Listening".
-In March 2019, he released the album "Coming Home To You".
-The album reached number one in the UK album charts and, although Ball has had many hits, this is his first solo number 1 selling album in 26 years.
+In November 2014, Ball released his new album, If Everyone Was Listening.
+In March 2019, he released the album Coming Home To You.
+The album reached number one in the UK Albums Chart and, although Ball has had many hits, this is his first solo number one selling album in 26 years.